 Do not trust in the flesh, when the distress comes call out to the Lord because only He will get us through!
 Hold on to the words, promises, and assurances He has given you, because He is faithful and true!

 The fire season that is soon upon us will be a multifaceted attack on the lord's people.
 Individual vulnerabilities and weaknesses will be probed and attacked.
-Denying the existence of the vial, fleshly part of ourselves is no defense.
-Confessing our vial nature to the Lord, realizing that we can do nothing to improve the condition of our flesh, and crying out to the Lord for forgiveness and strength to resist temptation is the only solution.
+Denying the existence of the vile, fleshly part of ourselves is no defense.
+Confessing our vile nature to the Lord, realizing that we can do nothing to improve the condition of our flesh, and crying out to the Lord for forgiveness and strength to resist temptation is the only solution.

 ...Do not be grieved, for the joy of the Lord is your strength.” ~ Nehemiah 8:10

 The joy of the Lord truly is our strength and without this strength in His joy we have nothing!